-The Genius of the Roman Religion is a numen/guardian spirit that guides, shapes and governs the life of an individual from his birth until death.
-The etimology of the Latin word “genius” means “divinity or guardian/tutelary spirit that watches a person from his birth; spirit, incarnation, generative power, inborn nature”.
-It shares with the word “nature” and the Latin word “gens” (“tribe, people”) the PIE root *gene- (“beget, give birth”).
+The Genius of the Roman Religion is a guardian spirit that guides, shapes and governs the life of an individual from his birth until his death.
+The etimology of the Latin word “genius” means “guardian deity, spirit, incarnation, inborn nature, talent, generative power”.
+It shares with the word “nature” and the Latin word “gens” (“tribe, people”) the root *gene- (“beget, give birth”).

 Ancient depiction of a Genius: